 The lab's research is currently funded generous grants from the Villum Foundation and the Carlsberg Foundation |

-The current (spring 2022) Integrative Evolutionary Biology team (L to R): Caio Leal-Dutra, Soren Henriksen, Benjamin Conlon, Paulina Chudzik, Jonathan Shik, Mille Bolander, Valentin Specht, Julie Andersen, Mads Ditlevsen, August Hansen
+The Integrative Evolutionary Biology team (L to R): Caio Leal-Dutra, Soren Henriksen, Benjamin Conlon, Paulina Chudzik, Jonathan Shik, Mille Bolander, Valentin Specht, Julie Andersen, Mads Ditlevsen, August Hansen

 |